software-development-project-1/project-template/README.md

    - Questions belong to quizzes.
    - Users create quizzes and take quizzes.
    - Answers are associated with questions
+   - Reviews can be posted to specific Quiz.

   **Development Environment:**
   H2 was chosen to streamline development, providing rapid prototyping and testing capabilities without the need for a separate database server.